Ryobi 18V Brushless Impact Driver Review

 - Variable speed trigger

-- Powerful design produces up to 2,200 inch-pounds torque to easily drive or tighten large fasteners
+- The powerful design produces up to 2,200 inch-pounds torque to easily drive or tighten large fasteners

 - Up to 4,000 IPM (impacts per minute) for fast driving applications